Personal Injury Cases

 Bratton and Springer Win 2.1 Million for Injured Plumber

-In April of 2017 a thirty-year-old plumber was driving home in a rain storm from a family dinner and was run off the roadway by a commercial eighteen-wheel tractor trailer.
+A thirty-year-old plumber was driving home in a rain storm from a family dinner and was run off the roadway by a commercial eighteen-wheel tractor trailer.
 The client sustained various orthopedic and psychological injuries stemming from the loss, preventing him to return to his previous profession and forcing him to become a recipient of Social Security disability.
 Bratton and Springer obtained a $2,100.000.00 settlement at mediation for the client within two years of the accident.

 Bratton and Springer Represent Concert Promoter Against Performing Star